Dangers of Mixing Ecstasy and Marijuana

 Depending on the dose, the effects of ecstasy can last between three to six hours.
 Many MDMA users tend to take several doses back-to-back, however, making the symptoms and duration of symptoms unpredictable.

-The effects of mixing ecstasy and marijuana include:
+The effects of mixing MDMA and weed include:

 • Psychosis (extreme episodes of anxiety and paranoia)